strvaeq/Robotek-WRO2026/README.md

 ---

-We are Wiñay, a team of three students proudly participating at the 2026 World Robot Olympiad!
+We are Renkay, a team of three students proudly participating at the 2026 World Robot Olympiad!
 This GitHub repository contains the documentation, code, and full development journey of our autonomous vehicle, designed and built to compete in the Future Engineers Challenge.

 ---